wp-plugins/thecartpress/readme.txt

 Image galleries, video galleries... and much more in your product descriptions.

-WordPress Media Manager and all other WordPress funcionalities.
+WordPress Media Manager and all other WordPress functionalities.

 Powerful widgets to enhance and customize your themes.
 TheCartPress is distributed with many widgets that help you to create a professional store.
 For example, shopping cart, catalog menus, products reviews, etc.